oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 variety of applications.
 SD-JWT is a selective disclosure mechanism for JWT and is similarly intended to be general-purpose specification.

+While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for many other use cases as well.

-In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
+In an Issuer-signed SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
 When issuing the SD-JWT to the Holder, the Issuer also sends the cleartext counterparts of all hidden claims, the so-called Disclosures, separate from the SD-JWT itself.